aleixmorgadas/feature-toggle-at-nginx-level/README.md

 `docker run --rm -p 8080:80 feature-toggle-at-nginx-level`

+You might need to clean your cache to see the application change.

 ## Supporting Tools

 I use the Cookie Editor Browser extension in case you don't want to add a button.